martinvonz/jj/docs/tutorial.md

 Added 0 files, modified 1 files, removed 0 files
 ```
 When Meld starts, edit the right side by e.g. adding something to the first
 line.
-Then close Meld.
-You can now inspect the rewritten commit with
+Then save the changes and close Meld.
+You can now inspect the rewritten
-`jj diff -r @-` again and you should see your addition to the first line.
+commit with `jj diff -r @-` again and you should see your addition to the first
-Unlike `jj squash -i`, which left the content state of the commit unchanged,
+line.
+Unlike `jj squash -i`, which left the content state of the commit
-`jj diffedit` (typically) results in a different state, which means that
+unchanged, `jj diffedit` (typically) results in a different state, which means
-descendant commits may have conflicts.
+that descendant commits may have conflicts.

 Other commands for rewriting contents of existing commits are `jj split`, `jj
 unsquash -i` and `jj move -i`.
 Now that you've seen how `jj squash -i` and `jj